w3f/polkadot-wiki/docs/learn/learn-availability.md

 ---

-The [Availability and Validity](https://spec.polkadot.network/#chapter-anv) (AnV) protocol of Polkadot is what allows for the network to be efficiently sharded among parachains while maintaining strong security guarantees.
+The [Availability and Validity](https://spec.polkadot.network/#chapter-anv) (AnV) protocol of Polkadot allows the network to be efficiently sharded among parachains while maintaining strong security guarantees.

 ## Phases of the AnV protocol